 Notwithstanding any other provision of this clause, the contractor agrees that neither it nor any assignee will grant to any person the exclusive right to use or sell any subject inventions in the United States unless such person agrees that any products embodying the subject invention or produced through the use of the subject invention will be manufactured substantially in the United States.

 University administrators love to misread this provision.
 It means, they chirp, that any exclusive license must require substantial U.S. manufacturing.
 But that’s not what the words say at all.
 Exclusive licensing is carefully limited to “to use or sell.”
 “Make” is not part of the exclusive license.
-If all three substantial rights–make, use, and sell–are licensed exclusively, then we have ourselves an assignment, and nonprofits agree not to assign unless they also require the assignee to accept the nonprofit’s requirements (not to assign, to share royalties with inventors, to recover only expenses related to subject inventions, and to use any balance for scientific research or education–so much for happy profits and executive slushies).
-For this provision to work as written, universities have to license the “make” right non-exclusively.
+If all three substantial rights–make, use, and sell–are licensed exclusively, then we have ourselves an assignment, and nonprofits agree (to comply with the standard patent rights clause) not to assign unless they also require the assignee to accept the nonprofit’s requirements (not to assign, to share royalties with inventors, to recover only expenses related to subject inventions, and to use any balance for scientific research or education–so much for happy profits and executive slushies).
+For this provision to work as written, universities have to make stuff themselves or license the “make” right non-exclusively.
 Anyone qualified may make, even if using or selling is restricted by an exclusive license.

 But wait, there’s more.
 The focus of the Bayh-Dole objective is on inventions, not on “federally funded research” as our author would have it.
 Bayh-Dole has nothing to say about research findings in general–not data, software, ideas, protocols, test results, recommendations, publications.
 Bayh-Dole’s interest is only patentable inventions and only then when owned by a party to a federal funding agreement for research.
 Everything else (copyrights, data, tangible property, intangible property) is covered, for universities, by 2 CFR 200–the regulations that implement the standard funding agreement for grants with universities.
 There, the primary thing is the property trust relationship–universities are to act as “trustees” of intangible property acquired or improved with federal funds and use those intangible properties for the beneficiaries of the funded project.
 The “positive economic beneficiaries” of federal research aren’t the patent attorneys, licensing officials, university administrators swimming in slush, speculative monopolists trading on patent monopolies, or companies reasonably charging monopoly prices for monopoly-backed products–the beneficiaries are out there in the public, generally.
 Is this too difficult an idea to find popular expression?